Ahmedabad Airport: Terminal 2

-Cargo Terminal
+Cargo terminal

 The airport handled 51,637 tonnes of cargo, inclusive of gold and silver in 2013–14.
-Sixty percent of the cargo comes from domestic sources.
+Sixty per cent of the cargo comes from domestic sources.
 In 2009, 3685 sqm of land was leased for a period of seven years out by the AAI to Gujarat Agro Industries Corporation to set up a center for perishable cargo.
 However, due to a government policy that prevented third-party operations at airports run by the AAI, the CPC was not in use until July 2014, when the minister of state for civil aviation announced that the government had issued a No Objection Certificate for commencement of operations.
 In 2014, it was announced that the airport would be getting a dedicated cargo terminal which is expected to come up at Terminal 3.